2019-2020 AGHI Fellows

 BA in Comparative Literature, Yale University

-Victoria Fanti is a Ph.D. candidate in the Department of German and Romance Languages and Literature.
+Victoria Fanti is a Ph.D. candidate in the Department of Modern Languages and Literature.
 Prior to her Ph.D., she obtained her BA in Comparative Literature at Yale University.

 My dissertation investigates what I call the ‘new killer queens’ of Italian Renaissance tragedy; that is, murderous noblewomen who enlarge the roster of homicidal women found in the classical genre.
 Such characters experience a remarkable (and as-yet undocumented) proliferation across 15th- and 16th-century Italian tragedy, which inaugurated the broader European movement after the medieval lacuna.
 They also provide the earliest Renaissance incarnations – to date almost entirely neglected – of a character that has garnered significant attention in other tragic traditions.
 I demonstrate how the new killer queen in Italian Renaissance tragedy expresses genealogical anxieties bound to the peninsula’s fragmented political landscape.
 Inverting the literary-political symbolism of Lucretia’s chaste suicide, they exemplify the threat posed by women – politically essential to forge alliances and birth heirs – who might sully the purity of dynastic lines by staining, or ‘polluting,’ their own chastity, thereby condemning their progeny and begetting political chaos.
 My work remains in constant dialogue with other disciplines, including gender studies, classics, reception studies, history, and anthropology.